delphix/lab-guides/OracleAdmin/INSTRUCTIONS.md

 ![images/download/attachments/90014988/worddave89d449f4724681413577b38c45eab54.png](images/download/attachments/90014988/worddave89d449f4724681413577b38c45eab54.png)
 _Figure 11 Completed dSource_

-##  Exercise 5 - Validate the Target Environment with Hostchecker0
+##  Exercise 5 - Validate the Target Environment with Hostchecker

   1. Connect to your Linux Target A by opening **Terminal** on your Lab Server and running: conn 10.0.x.30 ('x' will be your **Student Number** ).